PrimeHover/Warehouse/README.md

 Warehouses for RPG Maker MV
 *created by PrimeHover*

-*renaming edits by Hikitsune-Red 火狐*
+*contains edits by Hikitsune-Red 火狐*

 ### License
 * This work is licensed under the Creative Commons Attribution 4.0 International License.